jie-meng/jie-meng.github.io/_posts/2017-12-22-embedded-scripting-in-java-android.md

 ## TASK 1

-Here comes a task, its requirement is:
+Here comes a task, the requirements are:

 - Make a ChatBot program.
 - We can talk to him, and he would respond as pre-defined scene.